metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

 - `custom_tags` (Attributes List) CustomTags defines a list of custom tags with unique tag name. (see [below for nested schema](#nestedatt--spec--runtime_settings--tracing--custom_tags))
-- `include_pod_detail` (Boolean) IncludePodDetail defines a flag.If it is true, contour will add the pod name and namespace to the span of the trace.the default is true.Note: The Envoy pods MUST have the HOSTNAME and CONTOUR_NAMESPACE environment variables set for this to work properly.
+- `include_pod_detail` (Boolean) IncludePodDetail defines a flag.
+If it is true, contour will add the pod name and namespace to the span of the trace. the default is true.
+Note: The Envoy pods MUST have the HOSTNAME and CONTOUR_NAMESPACE environment variables set for this to work properly.
-- `max_path_tag_length` (Number) MaxPathTagLength defines maximum length of the request pathto extract and include in the HttpUrl tag.contour's default is 256.
+- `max_path_tag_length` (Number) MaxPathTagLength defines maximum length of the request path to extract and include in the HttpUrl tag. contour's default is 256.
-- `overall_sampling` (String) OverallSampling defines the sampling rate of trace data.contour's default is 100.
+- `overall_sampling` (String) OverallSampling defines the sampling rate of trace data. contour's default is 100.
-- `service_name` (String) ServiceName defines the name for the service.contour's default is contour.
+- `service_name` (String) ServiceName defines the name for the service. contour's default is contour.

 <a id="nestedatt--spec--runtime_settings--tracing--extension_service"></a>
 ### Nested Schema for `spec.runtime_settings.tracing.extension_service`